melanchall/drywetmidi/Docs/articles/tools/MIDI-file-splitting.md

 ## SplitByGrid

-[SplitByGrid](xref:Melanchall.DryWetMidi.Tools.Splitter.SplitByGrid*) method splits MIDI file by the specified grid.
-Each file will preserve original tempo map and all parameters changes (like a control value or program changes).
+[SplitByGrid](xref:Melanchall.DryWetMidi.Tools.Splitter.SplitByGrid*) method splits a MIDI file by the specified grid.
+Each file will preserve the original tempo map and all parameters changes (like a control value or program changes).
 The image below shows general case of splitting a MIDI file by grid:

 ![Split MIDI file by grid](images/Splitter/SplitFileByGrid.png)

-Splitting can be adjusted via `settings` parameter of the [SliceMidiFileSettings](xref:Melanchall.DryWetMidi.Tools.SliceMidiFileSettings) type.
+Splitting can be adjusted via the `settings` parameter of the [SliceMidiFileSettings](xref:Melanchall.DryWetMidi.Tools.SliceMidiFileSettings) type.
 [SplitNotes](xref:Melanchall.DryWetMidi.Tools.SliceMidiFileSettings.SplitNotes) and [PreserveTimes](xref:Melanchall.DryWetMidi.Tools.SliceMidiFileSettings.PreserveTimes) properties described below.
 Please see all available properties in documentation for [SliceMidiFileSettings](xref:Melanchall.DryWetMidi.Tools.SliceMidiFileSettings).

 ### SplitNotes